joaoc-pires/website-joaopires.com/index.md

 My new quest is to complete an undergraduate programe in [Foreign Relations at ULisboa's ISCSP](https://www.iscsp.ulisboa.pt/pt/cursos/oferta-graduada/licenciaturas/relacoes-internacionais).

-What comes next is too far beyound the horizon.
+What comes next is too far beyond the horizon, yet to be seen.